sharpie7/pico-pattern/README.md

 Connect the DIN socket as shown for the Pico Lipo.
 If you have a 5V system bus then connect the centre pin to 5V rather than 3.3V for a closer match to a real BBC Micro.

-For a normal Pi you will need to change the software to enable a pull up for the user button in the file `main.h`.
+For a normal Pi Pico you will need to add an external user button and change the software to enable a pull up for the user button in the file `main.h`.

 You will need to choose a suitable power option.
 The easiest is just to power from the USB port via an external supply or a USB boost battery.
 The pattern generator draws about 20mA at 5V or 60mA at 3V so powering from 2 or 3 AA batteries would also be an option.
 See the Pi Pico Datasheet for information on how to attach an external power supply.